robonxt/CleanYourTwitter/readme.md

+### Note

+I've been using OldTwitter (a extension for web twitter), and I am no longer using this filter lists.
+I may update this from time to time, but feel free to keep improving it!

 # CleanYourTwitter: collection of web Twitter filters for a cleaner experience

 Adblock filters for Twitter.
 Removes Promoted Tweets, You Might Like, Who to Follow, What's Happening, and other annoyances.